 Patients who are preparing for bariatric surgery must be fully informed about all of the available surgical options.
 The choice of laparoscopic bariatric operations today include laparoscopic adjustable gastric banding, sleeve gastrectomy, gastric bypass, or a malabsorptive procedure such as biliopancreatic diversion (BPD) or BPD with duodenal switch (BPDS).
 The risks and benefits of lateral sleeve gastrectomy and duodenal switch should be discussed in detail with the patient and put into context with the other available bariatric procedures and other major laparoscopic operations performed today.

 Laparoscopic sleeve gastrectomy with or without duodenal switch requires a general anesthetic.
-The anesthesiologist must be ...
+The ...